minusfive/zmk-config/README.md

 ---

-[^1]: Name inspired by Inspired by the [Knuckle mnemonic](https://en.wikipedia.org/wiki/Knuckle_mnemonic)).
+[^1]: Name inspired by the [Knuckle mnemonic](https://en.wikipedia.org/wiki/Knuckle_mnemonic).

-[^2]: Well, "designed" is perhaps too strong a word.
-I've haphazardly and painfully iterated over dozens of permutations, gradually removing annoyances / disruptions to my flow.
+[^2]: "Designed" is perhaps too strong a word.
+"Haphazardly and painfully iterated over dozens of permutations, gradually removing annoyances and disruptions to my flow" is too long, though.